 - 1. To elect nine directors to the Board of Directors of SIGA; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2021; and - 3.
+To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2022; - 3.
+To approve an Amended and Restated Certificate of Incorporation eliminating provisions that are no longer applicable; and - 4.
 To transact such other business as may properly come before the Annual Meeting and at any adjournment or postponement thereof.